hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

     >**Important Note:** Please keep the options "FEATURED" and "ACTIVE" toggled Off.

     >**Important Note:** The text font size in the preview area will be smaller than what is rendered in the Platform page in HPE Developer portal.

+    > **Important Note:** The HPE developer COmmunity team will create a "Tag" for your platform page as appropriate in order to tie related blog posts to the plaform landing page.

     <center><img src="media/guide-platform-body.png" width="1200" height="541"></center>